 I really hate the word SPAM.
 For me, it usually means a sudden sick feeling in my stomach that has nothing to do with the unwanted visual of canned luncheon meat.

 Clicking that SEND button on a newsletter is the last step in a meticulous process.
 It’s like that little high we get from checking an action item off our to-do list.
 One thing done and onto the next.

 So when that SPAM checker pops up flashing ‘FAILED’ with a BIG RED X, I start feeling sick because I know I’ve got extra work ahead of me.
 (It doesn’t actually flash and it’s not really so big, but that’s the way it seems to me when it happens.)

-My first reaction is "D*mn!"
-But of course the SPAM checker is there to help us, not hinder us.
-It helps make sure our newsletters get delivered and don't end up in SPAM folders.
+My first reaction is “D*mn!”
+But of course, the SPAM checker is there to help us, not hinder us.
+It helps to make sure our newsletters get delivered and don’t end up in SPAM folders.
 Still, I feel like shooting the messenger.

-Another reason your newsletter might fail a SPAM check is because a hyperlink you've included leads to a blacklisted domain or IP address.
-This is usually more straight forward to resolve by deleting the link - unless it's your own domain or IP address, of course.
+Another reason your newsletter might fail a SPAM check is that a hyperlink you’ve included leads to a blacklisted domain or IP address.
+This is usually more straightforward to resolve by deleting the link – unless it’s your own domain or IP address, of course.